devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-2.md

 These implementations provide clear examples of how to perform both linear and binary searches using Python.
 You can run these scripts to see how they work with different datasets!

-## 15) What is a regular expression?
+## <mark> 15) What is a regular expression?
 How to use RegEx in Python?
-Explain any 4 metacharacters in Python with suitable examples.
+Explain any 4 metacharacters in Python with suitable examples. </mark>

 ### What is a Regular Expression?